-Barriers to Competition
+★ Barriers to Competition

-- New chemical entity regulatory exclusivity upon approval - IP pending on product candidate, including on formulation, applicator and methods of use - Proprietary drug-device combination makes a 'true generic' unlikely
+- New chemical entity regulatory exclusivity upon approval - IP pending on product candidate, including on formulation, applicator and methods of use - Proprietary drug-device combination makes a 'true generic' unlikely - ★ Option Agreement with Torii Pharmaceuticals for Development and Commercialization of VP-102 in Japan - Torii option includes Verrica product candidates for the treatment of molluscum and common warts in Japan

-Proven Team
+★ Proven Team

-Industry-leading, experienced management team with extensive clinical development and product launch experience
+- Industry-leading, experienced management team with extensive dermatology product launch experience - Strengthening clinical and drug development capabilities in August 2020 with new leadership

 (1) Prevalence in the US of 5.1% to 11.5% in children aged 0-16 years.
 (Fam Pract.
-2014 Apr,31(2):130-6).
+2014 Apr;31(2):130-6).
 US Census estimates ~69.4MM children aged 0 to 16 years in 2016.